CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 {{% filter-item Headings %}}
 Use Headings to break up content into sections.
 Headlines, page titles, subheads, and similar content should follow sentence capitalization rules.

 * **Example:** How to pay your taxes.

+When a heading includes a proper noun, that word should be capitalized, even if it does not appear at the beginning of the heading.

+* **Example:** How to celebrate summer in Philadelphia.

 {{% /filter-item %}}